sf-wdi-26/modules/w10/d01/m1-angular-intro/readme.md

 </div>
 ```

-In order to pass data or behavior to our HTMl view we need to use the object `$scope`.
-It is the interface to pass data and behavior into our views.
-Both the View and Controller share access to the $scope object.
+In order to pass data or behavior to our HTML view we need to use the `$scope` object. `$scope` is Angular's interface to pass data and behavior to our views.
+Both the View and Controller share access to the `$scope` object.

 ![scope](http://devgirl.org/wp-content/uploads/2013/03/concepts-controller.png)